irobot-ros/ros2-performance/performance_test_plugin_cmake/README.md

 The CMake function `generate_factory_plugin` calls a Python script to automatically generate a `.cpp` file that is then used to build the C++ factory support library.
 The automatically generated file can be found at `build/<PKG_NAME>/generated/<PKG_NAME>_implementation.cpp`, where `<PKG_NAME>` is the name of the package where the CMake function was called.

-This is how the APIs exposed by the library should look like.
+This example shows how some of the APIs exposed by the library should look like given for the messages defined in the [irobot_interfaces_plugin](../irobot_interfaces_plugin) package:

 ```
   extern "C" void add_subscriber_impl(